Volkswagen Passat (B5): 2001 Facelift (Passat B5.5)

-B5 Passat models built after late 2000, also known as B5.5 models, received major styling and mechanical revisions including revised projector-optic headlights, bumpers, taillights, and chrome trim.
+B5 Passat models built after late 2000, also known as B5.5 models for the 2001 model year onwards, received major styling and mechanical revisions including revised projector-optic headlights, bumpers, taillights, and chrome trim.

 A 4.0 L W8 engine producing 275 PS was introduced with a luxury version that included standard 4motion all-wheel drive.
 This engine was intended to be a test bed for Volkswagen Group's new W engine technology, which would later make an appearance on the W12 in the Phaeton and Audi A8, and the W16 engine in the Bugatti Veyron.

 In 2003, a 2.0 L Turbocharged Direct Injection (TDI) diesel engine producing 136 PS was added (making the Passat the only mid-sized diesel-powered car sold in the U.S.).
 This variant was available from 2003 until 2005.